 Fuller Life Family Therapy Consent

-Consent to Telemental health is in addition to our general consent for treatment, which must be read and signed by all participating adults or on behalf of all participating minors.
-Please also see our general information for new clientsand Notice of Privacy Practiceson our website for additional information.
+Consent to Telemental health is included with our general consent for treatment, which must be read and signed by all participating adults or on behalf of all participating minors.
+Please also see our general information for new clients and Notice of Privacy Practices on our website for additional information.